caolan/cpm/README.md

     {
-        "name": "app name",       <-- the name of your app "version": "0.0.1",       <-- the version of your app "description": "testing"  <-- a description of your app "app": "lib/app",         <-- use the exported properties of this commonjs module for show / list functions etc. [optional]
+        "name": "app name",       <-- the name of your app "version": "0.0.1",       <-- the version of your app "description": "testing", <-- a description of your app "app": "lib/app",         <-- use the exported properties of this commonjs module for show / list functions etc. [optional]